What are OSB and CDX and what is it used for? Often these questions are asked by owners.

 CDX

-CDX plywood is made of multiple (5, 7, or 11 )thin veneer sheets of wood. which are glued on top of each other with high pressure.
+CDX plywood is made of multiple (5, 7, or 11 ) thin veneer sheets of wood.
+Which are glued on top of each other with high pressure.
 The name CDX defines itself.
-As C and D define the quality of the veneers.
-C grade sheet is used on the upper surface and D grade veneer sheet is used inside. let’s know this wood grade in more detail.
+C and D define the quality of the veneers.
+A “C” grade sheet is used on the upper surface and a D grade veneer sheet is used inside.
+Let’s know about this wood grade in more detail.

 The grade of wood is divided on the basis of veneer quality.
 They are given grades A, B, C, D, and more.
-A grade wood is considered the top quality and D grade wood is considered as lower quality.
+A-grade wood is considered the top quality and D-grade wood is considered the lower quality.

 This means that medium and low-grade veneer sheets are used in CDX plywood.
-Whereas in CDX the letter “X” stands for exposure, which means the plywood can withstand a little moisture.
+In CDX the letter “X” stands for exposure, which means the plywood can withstand a little moisture.
 It cannot withstand moisture for a long time.

 But that doesn’t mean it’s weak.
 It has good strength because the veneer sheets are placed in opposite directions to each other.